cynthiateeters/poem-starter/README.md

 - [ ] Complete ALL requirements in ALL 4 specification issues
 - [ ] Check every box in every specification
-- [ ] Only 2 screenshots required: W3C validation and live Netlify site
+- [ ] Provide exactly 2 screenshots in docs/evidence/
-- [ ] Deploy successfully to Netlify
+- [ ] Deploy successfully to Netlify with a custom name
-- [ ] Document your Copilot collaboration with agent vs chatbot insights
+- [ ] Complete copilot-collaboration.md using the template (3-5 interactions)

 ### Evidence Requirements
 Your repository and live site are your primary evidence.
-Only 2 screenshots required:
+Only 2 screenshots required in `docs/evidence/`:
-1. W3C validation (0 errors) - in evidence/ folder
+1. **w3c-validation.png** - W3C validator showing 0 errors (Spec 2)
-2. Live Netlify site - in evidence/ folder
+2. **netlify-live.png** - Your deployed site (Spec 4)

 ## Need Help?

 - Review the specification issues carefully
-- Use GitHub Copilot Agent with @workspace and document the interaction
+- Use GitHub Copilot (try Ask mode for understanding, Agent mode for building)
 - Reach out to your team or instructor
 - Remember: Your repository and live site are your main evidence